-When parents usually think about intellectual or cognitive development they are thinking more of learning academic skills and building a knowledge base.
+When parents usually think about intellectual or cognitive development they are thinking more about learning academic skills and building a knowledge base.
 They usually limit their concept to knowing colors, recognizing shapes, learning the alphabet, and for sure the “3Rs” consisting of reading, writing, and arithmetic.
 However, cognitive and intellectual development is much broader than that.
 Cognitive development and intellectual development really focuses on the way changes in the brain occur related to how we think and learn as we grow.
 Children do not just know less than adults do, there are differences in the very way that they think about and understand their experiences.
 The Chart below provides a better picture of what we mean by cognitive development.

 |Early object permanence.||Follows an object out of sight, searches for

-a partial hidden object.
+a partially hidden object.

 |Object permanence||Searches for an object completely hidden from view||9-12 months|